pjgeorg/gitlab-trigger-ci/README.md

-# GitLab trigger CI docker action
+# GitLab trigger CI JavaScript action

 This action triggers a GitLab CI using the Pipeline API.